-Employee records are stored in soft copy in the SAP system and Objective files, maintained by GovConnect.
-These records include leave records, payroll processing information, leave accruals, medical certificates, and parental leave information.
+Employee records are stored in soft copy in the Human Resources systems and Objective files maintained by the respective service providers.
+This includes leave records, payroll processing information, leave accruals, medical certificates, and parental leave information.

-HR also maintains separate personnel files in the Objective document management system for all current employees.
-These files include some contracts, remuneration details, and any ongoing case being managed by HR (such as conduct investigations and Work Cover claims).
+HR also maintains separate personnel files in the Objective document management system for all current and former employees.
+These files include some contracts, remuneration details, and any ongoing cases being managed by HR (such as conduct investigations and WorkCover claims).
 Access to these personnel files is controlled and limited only to authorised HR employees.